Himanshu2187/PBGA/README.md

 ## Weights of Objective Functions
 Objective functions are assigned weights (`w_Econ`, `w_Thermal`, `w_acoustic`, `w_cost`, `w_visualG`, `w_visualI`, `w_aesthetic`, `w_Carbnemission`) to reflect their importance in the overall goal attainment.
 The weights are normalized to ensure a total weight of 1.
+Weights distribution in this code represents the balanced between Project stakeholders.
 The final normalized weights (`w_Econ`, `w_Thermal`, etc.) are calculated to distribute the overall weight proportionally among different objectives.
 # MATLAB Code Explanation: Genetic Algorithm Options and EnergyPlus Simulation Configuration